byu-oit/hw-lambda-api/README.md

 ## Setup
 * Create a new repo [using this template](https://github.com/byu-oit/hw-lambda-api/generate).

-  You need your own repo so that you can push changes and have CodePipeline deploy them.
+  You need your own repo so that you can push changes and have GitHub Actions deploy them.

   Keep your repo name relatively short.
-Since we're creating AWS resources based off the name, we've seen [issues with repo names longer than about 24 characters](https://github.com/byu-oit/hello-world-api/issues/22).
+Since we're creating AWS resources based off the name, we've seen [issues with repo names longer than about 24 characters](https://github.com/byu-oit/hw-fargate-api/issues/22).

 * Clone your new repo
 ```